DCox2016/LaravelAssessment/README.md

 ## About Laravel Assessement
+This was a timed assessment, so things could have been better

 This template was built to take a Laravel Assessement.
 Laravel is the framework.
 We are using Vue.js as the front end and Tailwind CSS for the style.